First Year Application

-Capital offers students two options for admission consideration: prospective students can either provide traditional test scores or complete a test-optional questionnaire instead.
-Both admission options require high school transcripts.
+Capital University requires official high school transcripts for all applicants; however, Capital is test optional, which means that traditional test scores may be submitted, but are not required.
 Our test-optional policy can be considered a hybrid holistic review process, meaning we still evaluate academic indicators but will also consider supplementary materials such as essays, co/extra-curricular activities, and work experience, among other factors, when reviewing applicants.
 This approach allows us to make the Capital experience more accessible and inclusive for our campus community.

 These are only guidelines.
 We know your high school years are a competing mix of academic work, student activities, home life and perhaps community service or part-time jobs.
 That’s why we take a larger view of what shaped your success and why our admission counselors are prepared to discuss your readiness for continued success at Capital.
 As a prospective student, you will be assigned an admission counselor who can guide you through the admission process.
 Your counselor can answer questions about majors, applying, scholarships, FAFSA (Free Application for Federal Student Aid), student life, Columbus, Bexley and more!
 To reach a counselor call 614-236-6101 or email email@example.com for more information.